grossrc/DigiKey_Organizer/README.md

 ## (10-08-2025)
 Solved some categorization issues with duplicated or changing categories for parts whose .yaml file is not yet created.
 Also added `reformat.py`, a maintenance script that re-indexes all existing parts from their stored `raw_vendor_json` using the current decoder/profile logic, updating categories and attributes in-place while preserving part IDs, creation timestamps, and inventory history.
 Run it with `--dry-run` first to preview changes before applying them.
 ## (11-24-2025)
-I created an independent program to create labels for parts that do not have a scannable code.
-This program is designed to work specifically with this framework (it embeds a certain code scannable by this program), and uses a Niimbot label maker.
-Documentation for this add-on can be found on its [GitHub Repo](https://github.com/grossrc/Component-Label-Maker)
+I’ve created a separate companion tool for generating labels for parts that don’t have scannable codes.
+This tool is built specifically to integrate with this framework by embedding a compatible code format that this program can read.
+A Niimbot label maker is used for printing, and documentation for this add-on is available in its own [GitHub Repo](https://github.com/grossrc/Component-Label-Maker).
-.